bryance-oyang/websocket_ctube/README.md

  * @param timeout_ms timeout (ms) for server starting and websocket handshake
  * or 0 for no timeout
  * @param max_broadcast_fps maximum number of broadcasts per second to rate
- * limit broadcasting or 0 for no limit
+ * limit broadcasting or 0 for no limit.
+For best performance, disable by
+ * setting to 0 and manually rate limit broadcasts.
  *
  * @return on success, a struct ws_ctube* is returned; on failure,
  * NULL is returned